Chuti Tiu

-Chuti Tiu is an American actress of Filipino and Chinese descent.
-She was Miss Illinois in 1994.
+Chuti Tiu is an American actress.

 Early life

-Tiu was raised in Milwaukee, Wisconsin to Filipino immigrants.
+Tiu was raised in Milwaukee, Wisconsin, by Filipino immigrants.
 Her father is of Chinese origin and her mother is Filipina-Spanish.
 Her parents came to the United States as medical residents with "just $50 to their names and built a life from scratch, knowing no one."
 Tiu attended Divine Savior Holy Angels, an all girls high school.

 Education

 Tiu earned a B.A. in Economics and Political Science from Northwestern University.

 Career

 In 1994, Tiu was crowned 1994 Miss Illinois.

 In 2000, Tiu became a lead actress in Sally Field's directorial debut Beautiful.
 Tiu has had many supporting roles in independent features such as The Specials with Rob Lowe and Thomas Haden Church.
 Tiu's television work includes a series regular role in Desire, a recurring role in the suspense thriller 24 starring Kiefer Sutherland, as well as guest/recurring appearances on such shows as The Closer, Dragnet, Charmed, General Hospital and Days of Our Lives.
 Chuti played Nurse Longino in the CBS series Miami Medical.
 She was seen as Lata, an attorney defending Woody Harrelson in the film Rampart, also starring Sigourney Weaver, Ben Foster, Anne Heche and Steve Buscemi.